 Renowned Forensic Experts to Protect You from an Intoxication Manslaughter Conviction

 These cases are complicated as most intoxication manslaughter and intoxication assault charges result from traffic accidents.
 Westfall Sellers routinely calls on the nation’s leading accident-reconstruction experts to help analyze all data, leaving no stone left unturned.
 Oftentimes these experts can collect data most experts—including those who work for the prosecution—do not know exists.
 Drawing on decades of experience, our accident-reconstruction experts can re-create accident scenes down to the millisecond.
-Having a world-renowned accident reconstruction professional on your side often makes the difference in disproving the State’s theory against you and protecting your freedom.
+Having the best DWI lawyer possible and a world-renowned accident reconstruction professional on your side often makes the difference in disproving the State’s theory against you and protecting your freedom.